Sheriff’s 911 Communications Officer Duties

 Getting Started as a Dispatcher

 Public safety dispatching is a challenging job.
-We are looking for professionals to fill these positions, and we pay a hiring bonus!
+We are looking for professionals to fill these positions.

 Register & Apply